BBC Design & Engineering: BBC iPlayer (2007)

-DMI (2008-2013)
+DMI (2008–2013)

 The Digital Media Initiative (DMI) was broadcast engineering project launched by the BBC Technology division in 2008.
 It aimed to modernise the BBC's production and archiving methods by using connected digital production and media asset management systems.
 After a protracted development process lasting five years with a spend of £98 million between 2010 and 2012, the project was abandoned in May 2013.

 BBC Future Media (2011)

 The original Future Media & Technology division was divided as a part of a corporate restructure within the BBC in 2011.
 The idea for the division was conceived in 2011 to connect all areas of the BBC's digital viewing platforms.

 The concept was to create a more streamlined business function that can respond more quickly to future developments in the industry.
-According to The Guardian newspaper "The BBC's online presence now is like TV was in 1963.
+According to The Guardian, "The BBC's online presence now is like TV was in 1963.
 They still do not know what they are doing.
 It's about combining an understanding of technology, editorial and the BBC – and there's still not enough people in the business that understand all three."
 Some staff were moved from London and other locations to the new MediaCityUK development in Salford.

 From 1 April 2015 BBC Future Media was renamed BBC Digital, while BBC Technology was renamed as BBC Engineering.

 BBC Design & Engineering (2016)

-BBC Design & Engineering was created in 2016 when Matthew Postgate was appointed as Chief Technology Office for a new division that brought together the BBC Digital, Engineering and BBC Worldwide technology teams, thus re-amalgamating departments separated by previous internal restructures.
-Since 2020, the division has been demerged into multiple smaller departments - Product Group, Technology Group, and Distribution & Business Development within the public service, and BBC Studios Product and Technology group within the commercial BBC Studios.
+BBC Design & Engineering was created in 2016 when Matthew Postgate was appointed chief technology officer for a new division that brought together the BBC Digital, Engineering and BBC Worldwide technology teams, thus re-amalgamating departments separated by previous internal restructures.
+From 2020, the division was demerged into multiple smaller departments – Product Group, Technology Group, and Distribution & Business Development within the Public Service arm, and BBC Studios Product and Technology group within the commercial BBC Studios entity.
+The PS Product and teams subsequently remerged to form the BBC Media Tech division in 2026.